georgiadavis/georgiadavis.github.io/projects/codestudio.md

 ![an image alt text](https://cdn-images-1.medium.com/max/1600/1*4j0gkICAXNvpIGeUZIEAjQ.gif)

-We gathered feedback from usability testing and found a two major pain points in the current implementation.
-The Submit Project button was not intuitive and students were not eager to use the "Get Help" button.Many students completed their work without knowing they needed to “Submit” their project.
-As a result, we made the “Submit Project” component more visible to students by relocating the button.
-We also used a brighter color on the button to highlight the importance of this call to action.
+We gathered feedback from usability testing and found a two major pain points in the beta version.
+The "Submit Project" button was not intuitive.
+Many students completed their work without knowing they needed to submit their project.
+As a result, we made the “Submit Project” button more visible to students by relocating it to a more prominent location and by using a brighter color to draw more attention it.

-Finally, we changed the “Get Help” button to “Resources” since “get help” did not resonate with many independent and self-sufficient learners.
-The “resources” button was more neutral and encouraged more students to explore this feature.
+Also we found students were not eager to use the "Get Help" button.
+We changed the “Get Help” button to “Resources” because many students were nervous about asking for help.
+The term “resources” was more neutral and encouraged more students to explore this feature.

 There was enough evidence from our research to show that the Code Studio was a step in the right direction.
 As a result of this project, Udacity decided to acquire the Terminal.com engineering team to develop a future iteration of the Code Studio.
 Read the full case study <a href="https://medium.com/@gyang925/creating-the-code-studio-c46f04051945" target="_blank">here. </a>